hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-editing-modal.md

         // Remove the target attribute before clicking to avoid an
         // issue in Android WebView that prevents a target="_blank"
-        // url from being obtained from a javascript click.
+        // URL from being obtained from a JavaScript click.

         if (isAndroidApp) {
             this.element.removeAttribute("target")